 Because not all places or countries participate in DST, your family half a world away doesn’t feel the ‘time change.’

-To see how the time change impacts communicating between the US and India, click here.
+To see how the time change impacts communicating between the US and India on your virutal team, click here.

 When is Daylight Saving Time in the USA?